MakersNeedMore-MnM/Round2-Powerpuff-Girls/README.md

 - **Tailwind CSS 4** for styling
 - **qrcode** (generation) + **jsqr** (camera scanning) for the QR flow
 - **motion** for animation, **canvas-confetti** for success states, **lucide-react** for icons
-- A minimal **Express** dependency is present but there's no server code in `src/` — routing and logic are entirely client-side

 ## Project structure

 ```